thesourceofcode/thesourceofcode.github.io/_posts/2026-05-15-payments-101-credit-card-chronology.md

 Half of Dee Hock's vision shipped.
 The message moves the way he imagined.
 The money is still catching up.

+- card cloning meant a new solution was required - EMV (a form of authentication)
+- Then came internet, online payments.
+Card numbers getting leaked meant CVV had to be introduced -> PCI guidelines (not storing CVV)
+- For authentication, 3DS was introduced
+- With smartphones auth requirements changed -> 3DS2.0
 ## Appendix

 ### American Express